Reinforcement Learning for Hybrid Charging Stations Planning and Operation Considering Fixed and Mobile Chargers: System Framework

 \subsubsection{Cost}

 We evaluate the cost of a charging plan $P$ in terms of $travel\ time$, $charging\ time$ and $waiting\ time$.
-However, since the presence of dynamic charging demand and MCs scheduling, EVs of the same road node might go to different CSs for recharging at different time slots.
+However, since the presence of dynamic charging demand and MCs scheduling, EVs from the same node may visit different CSs at different time slots.
 Thus we also need to extend cost function into a rolling horizon context.
 In order to estimate $travel\ time$, we first define an indicator function $i_{CS}(v,s): V \times S \mapsto \{0,1\}$ to be 1 if $s$ is the CS assigned to $v$ according to Station Seeking Algorithm in \cite{RN18}, and 0 otherwise.
 Then the $travel\ time$ of $P$ is:

 where $vel=const$ is the average vehicle speed.

 Next, we estimate the $charging\ time$ and $waiting\ time$ using the Pollaczek-Khintchine formula, as in \cite{RN17}.
 However, this approach assumes no limits on queue length, considering only the stability of the queuing system.
 In real-world applications, charging demand can vary over time, and demand may occasionally exceed station capacity.
 To address this, instead of enforcing stability constraints, we set a maximum average waiting time, $W_{max}$.
 Specifically, if the waiting time for a queue with length $s$ exceeds $W_{\text{max}}$, no new EV will join the queue.
 Let